honeydbio/honeydb-agent-docs/docs/configuration.md

 Name | Description
 ---------- | -------
 nodename | Name for this agent node to be displayed in tweets (if Twitter is configured). logging | Yes or no, to enable agent logging.
+Default is No.

+!!! note
-Default is No. Note: this logging relates to agent activity, not events collected from honeypot interaction.
+    The logging option above relates to the honeydb-agent's operational activity, not events collected from honeypot interaction.

 ### Loggers

-Loggers tell the honeydb-agent where to send log data and are configured within the `agent.conf` file.
+Loggers tell the honeydb-agent where to send honeypot interaction events and are configured within the `agent.conf` file.
 There are three loggers available.

 #### HoneyDB